HPA presents the Tony-nominated musical “The 25th Annual Putnam County Spelling Bee”

 Steve Furchner holds a master’s degree in special education and has been at HPA since 2007.
 He currently works as part of the residential life program and teaches a World Religions course. (email@example.com; 808-881-4084)

 Student Support Team

-On a weekly basis Mrs. Sebastian and Mr. Furchner meet with a Student Support Team, comprised of nurses, residential faculty, our Learning Specialist, our Dean of Student Life, and our Dean of Citizenship, to identify students that may be struggling and to assess how to better help and support them.
+On a weekly basis Mrs. Freitas and Mr. Furchner meet with a Student Support Team, comprised of nurses, residential faculty, our Learning Specialist, our Dean of Student Life, and our Dean of Citizenship, to identify students that may be struggling and to assess how to better help and support them.
 This weekly meeting enables us to maintain a pulse on the student body as a whole, while creating support strategies as a team.

 The Chapel Program is designed to provide a retreat from the busy schedule that our students keep.
 Our community comes together once a month in Davies Chapel - a beautiful and peaceful building designed by architect Vladimir Ossipoff in 1966.
 Our Chapel Program usually carries a theme throughout the year, featuring guests, faculty, staff, and student speakers.
 Our program recognizes the rich spiritual backgrounds of our student body, while honoring the Episcopalian heritage of the school.
 Past themes have included service, aloha, and gratitude.

 Health Services is made up of a team of nurses that work in the infirmary on campus.
 Our nurses provide a number of critical services including, running a fully stocked infirmary with sick rooms and beds, dispensing medications and over the counter drugs, arranging appointments with specialists and visiting physicians, and assisting with medical emergencies.
 For boarding students, our nurses make evening rounds in the residence halls to check on sick or injured students and to dispense medications.
 There is also a nurse on call 24-7 to respond, if needed.
 Two of our nurses live on campus and are readily available.